charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representations.md

 Lastly, there are 4 **center pieces** in the center of each face, for a total of 24 center pieces.
-Note that each of the center pieces of a givne color are interchangeable, unlike the double edge pieces or corners.
+Note that each of the center pieces of a given color are interchangeable, unlike the double edge pieces or corners.

 <a name="rubiks1-how-face"></a>